nagadomi/waifu2x/README.md

 ```
 find /path/to/image/dir -name "*.png" > data/image_list.txt
 ```
 (You should use PNG!
-In my case, waifu2x is trained by 3000 PNG images.)
+In my case, waifu2x is trained with 3000 high-resolution-beautiful-PNG images.)

 Converting training data.
 ```